• English

 • Bladder saving potential

-• It does not require simultaneous use of other medications to be effective
+• It may not require simultaneous use of other medications to be effective

 • Its ability to target cancer cells while sparing healthy ones